List of Ring of Honor tournaments: ROH World Championship Tournament (2013)

 On July 27, 2013, Ring of Honor held a tournament for the vacant ROH World Championship.
 The Finals of the tournament took place September 20, 2013.

-ROH World Television Championship #1 Contender Tournament (2015)
+ROH World Television Championship No. 1 Contender Tournament (2015)

 On July 17, 2015, Ring of Honor held a tournament to crown a number one contender for the ROH World Television Championship.

 ROH World Six-Man Tag Team Championship Tournament (2016)

 On September 3, 2016, Ring of Honor held a tournament for the inaugural ROH World Six-Man Tag Team Championship.
 The Finals took place on December 2, 2016 at Final Battle which was won by The Kingdom.

 ROH Decade of Excellence Tournament (2016/17)

 The Decade of Excellence Tournament began on December 4, 2016 with the final taking place on January 14, 2017 to determine the new number one contender for the ROH World Championship.On March 10, 2017 at Ring of Honor's 15th Anniversary Show Christopher Daniels challenged and defeated Adam Cole to become ROH World Champion for the first time.